aedart/athenaeum/docs/archive/next/etags/evaluator/README.md

 The design philosophy behind the request preconditions `Evaluator` is to evaluate an incoming [conditional request (precondition)](https://httpwg.org/specs/rfc9110.html#preconditions), e.g. `If-Match`, against the requested [resource](./resource-context.md).

-When a precondition is evaluated, either of the following will happen:
+In general, when a precondition is evaluated either of the following will happen:

 * When it passes (`true`):
   * Evaluator continues to evaluate another precondition (_if requested_).